By Michael Clausen, CQL Director of Personal Outcomes

 Human Rights Committees are an integral component of rights protection and promotion at organizations.
 A diverse and objective Human Rights Committee enables an effective due process system.
 It is critical that members have the support necessary to be successful in this role.
 When organizations provide robust support, and committee members are asking the right questions, rights and quality of life are maximized.

-A Working and Effective Human Rights Committee
+The ‘Right’ To An Effective Human Rights Committee

 In this webinar, we’ll share strategies you can use for creating your Human Rights Committee, ensuring it’s asking the right questions, and avoiding ‘danger signs’ that regularly occur in the disability services system.View The Webinar